Eventuous/docs/content/docs/domain/aggregate.md

 }
 ```

-However, you'd prefer using typed state mutation functions for your state classes.
+##### Using explicit handlers

+You can also use explicit event handlers, where you define one function per event, and register them in the constructor.
+In that case, there's no need to override the `When` function.

 The syntax is similar to registered command handlers for the [application service]({{< ref "application" >}}):

 ```csharp
 public record BookingState : AggregateState<BookingState, BookingId> {